 d) The conditional use will not be hazardous or reasonably disturbing to existing or future uses.

-Public Works/Engineering reviewed the proposal and noted on-site storm water management that is more linear to mimic runoff that currently exists, without a concentrated discharge point, is the preferred design.
+Public Works/Engineering reviewed the proposal and noted the on-site storm water management needed to be more linear to mimic runoff that currently exists without a concentrated discharge point.
 The applicant will submit a storm water management plan, have a maintenance agreement with the City for their private on-site storm water management and must apply for all applicable grading, sediment and erosion control permits.